 - Once the coconut has started turning brown, add honey and stir.
 Turn off heat and allow to cool.

-- After the muffins have completely cooled.
-Pipe frosting onto muffins, top with lemon zest and toasted coconut.
+- After the muffins have completely cooled, pipe the frosting onto muffins, then top with lemon zest and toasted coconut.

-I like using room temperature eggs so that when I add the coconut oil, the coconut oil doesn't solidify.
+I like using room temperature eggs so that when I add the coconut oil, it doesn't solidify.
 It is totally optional.

 You can substitute a different type of milk or water for the coconut milk in this recipe.

-Make sure the muffins are completely cooled before frosting them, if too warm the whipped cream will just melt.
+Make sure the muffins are completely cooled before frosting them.
+If they are too warm, the whipped cream will just melt.